zepez/zepez.dev/src/content/post/nonovel-io/index.md

 if (!knows) throw new Error();
 ```

+This solution isn't perfect - the model can still hallucinate, but it has significantly improved the output accuracy.

-I also use this specific trick for tagging and cover generation.
+I use this specific trick for tagging and cover generation as well.

 ### Tagging